project-orbital/parser/README.md

-# Frontend
+# Parser
-This repository contains the frontend of our application, DollarPlanner.
+This repository contains the document parser of DollarPlanner.
+The parser is integrated with the backend as a submodule without a standalone executable.

-`master` is the stable branch, and should be able to be integrated with the corresponding `master` branch of the frontend.
+`master` is the stable branch, and should be able to be integrated with the corresponding `master` branch of the backend.

 `dev` is the main development branch, which may be unstable and buggy.
-Integration with the frontend is not guaranteed to work.
+Integration with the backend is not guaranteed to work.

 ## Developer Setup